Draradech/NewtonWars/README.md

 It is heavily inspired by [Gravitational Combat](http://home.cs.tum.edu/~jain/software/gravcombat.php).

 The game is best played in "party mode" with the display on a TV or projector and each participant connected via telnet (with a laptop or smartphone).
-Other possible modes (i.e. local hot-seat multiplayer) are currently not implemented, but may be added later.
+Other possible modes (e.g. local hot-seat multiplayer) are currently not implemented, but may be added later.